Meet the Next Gen Team

 John is now Next Gen’s lead game coordinator and hosts events for players of all ages, specializing in recreations of historical battles using miniatures.

-John is a lifelong Connecticut resident, current living in New Canaan, CT with his family.
+John is a lifelong Connecticut resident, currently living in New Canaan, CT with his family.
 Professionally, John has worked in the banking industry for over 30 years, specializing in the area of Trust and Estates.

 Peter Anderson has loved games and history for as long as he can remember, and discovered the hobby of Historical Miniatures Wargaming by way of a book in the public library at age 12.
 His chief interest is the Napoleonic Wars.
 While in college, he was fortunate to meet Charlie Sweet, one of the Old Guard of the hobby, who had very broad interests across the span of history.
-Peter’s collection and games now include the wars of the Renaissance, the English Civil War, late Medieval warfare, and Ancient warfare from the Egyptians though the Romans.
+Peter’s collection and games now include the wars of the Renaissance, the English Civil War, late Medieval warfare, and Ancient warfare from the Egyptians through the Romans.

 Peter has written several sets of Wargames rules [Band of Brothers (1200 -1600) and Hostile Realms (Large Battle Fantasy)] and scenario books [1809:Blunders on the Danube (23 Scenarios from that Campaign), Scenarios for Hostile Realms)], all in the Piquet/Field of Battle family.
-He has run games at HMGS conventions for the past 25years, and has won awards for outstanding games a number of times.
-Peter enjoys working with both adults and youth; he was an Eagle Scout and his first job was working as Ecology/Conservation for a Scout camp for 4 summers.
+He has run games at HMGS conventions for the past 25 years and has won awards for outstanding games a number of times.
+Peter enjoys working with both adults and youth; he was an Eagle Scout and his first job was working in Ecology/Conservation for a Scout camp for 4 summers.

 Professionally, Peter has been a Family Physician in New Milford, CT since 1984, and was Chairman of Peer Review for his local hospital for 20 years.
-He has taught Medical students in his office almost from the beginning, and has held appointments as a clinical Professor at five different medical schools.
+He has taught Medical students in his office almost from the beginning, and has held appointments as a Clinical Professor at five different medical schools.
 He has been recognized for outstanding teaching, and is presently also Clerkship Director for Family Medicine education at Nuvance Health Network.